samtron1412/docs/sci/math/statistics.md

     + Inferential statistics: to make generalizations about a population by studying results based on a sample drawn from the population

-# Applications of Statitics
+# Applications of Statistics

-Three main puposes of statistics in scientific inquiry
+Three main purpose of statistics in scientific inquiry

 1. To describe
 2. To relate